 On November 30, 1970, the San Diego Padres made Osinski their first selection in the Triple A draft at the baseball winter meetings, and planned to assign him to their new Hawaii franchise.
 But he decided to end his baseball career and stick with his off-season job at a bank full time.
 "In the off-season I was usually selling tickets for the White Sox or working for the bank, and my boss at the bank [it was thought] had a heart attack," he says.
 "I was one of the few guys that knew all the accounts and was able to wine and dine its customers.
 If they needed money, I could go out and get the money for them, and I ended up staying at the bank."

-Dan currently works in a sales capacity for a used car dealership in Sun City, Arizona, where he resides.
-He is married to wife Peggy, and has one son, age 43.
+Dan worked in a sales capacity for a used car dealership in Sun City, Arizona, where he lived with wife Peggy.
+They had one son.
+Osinski died on September 13, 2013.